centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-storage-emc-symmetrix-nrpe.md

 yum install centreon-pack-hardware-storage-emc-symmetrix
 ```

-3. On the Centreon Web interface, install the Centreon Pack *Veeam*
+3. On the Centreon Web interface, install the Centreon Pack *EMC Symmetrix*
 from the **Configuration > Plugin Packs > Manager** page

 <!--END_DOCUSAURUS_CODE_TABS-->